SSNE: Effective Node Representation for Link Prediction in Sparse Networks: Experimental result and discussion

 At the same time, it is also found that the proposed method is affected by the adjustable parameters.
 We use different combinations of order $h$ and proportion $p$ to comprehensively analyze the link prediction for six real networks. \textbf{Figure 3} presents the influence of both $h$ and $p$ on the link prediction performance based on six real networks.
 The best AUC values of six real networks are 0.938 of \textbf{Yeast}, 0.856 of \textbf{Brain}, 0.834 of \textbf{Air}, 0.952 of \textbf{Road}, 0.616 of \textbf{Twitter}, and 0.928 of \textbf{Power}.
 We find that the proposed method is not particularly sensitive to the changes of $h$ and $p$.
-More concretely, for a given $h$, the link prediction performance is nearly unchanged when $p$ varies from 0.1 to 0.9, which suggests that the size of dimension reduction has little influence on the proposed method.
-While for a given $p$, the link prediction performance changes largely when $h$ gradually increases in a small range and then becomes approximately stable with the convergence of SNHAM matrix , which implies that the SNHAM matrix with a small order (at least 10) contains most of the topological information of network structure.
-Furthermore, the results of each network reveal a similar trend, which verify the stability of the proposed method.
-After the above-mentioned analysis, we observe that when $h=10$ and $p=0.1$, the proposed method almost converges to the optimal link prediction performance.
+More concretely, for a given $h$, the link prediction performance is nearly unchanged when $p$ varies from 0.1 to 0.9.
+We can easily understand that the operation of SVD in SSNE causes such a phenomenon.
+There exists a critical $d_c$ in each sparse network.
+The $d_c$-dimension feature matrix nicely represents the structural information.
+However, the acquirement of $d_c$ in each sparse network brings high computational costs.
+We use $p$ to uniformly set the corresponding dimensions of sparse networks for the simplicity of parameter computation.
+Even for $p=0.1$, the corresponding $d$-dimension feature matrices can well represent the complete structural information of these sparse networks.
+While for a given $p$, the link prediction performance changes primarily when $h$ gradually increases in a small range and then becomes approximately stable with the convergence of the SNHAM matrix, which implies that the SNHAM matrix with a small order (at least 10) contains most of the topological information of network structure.
+Furthermore, each network's results reveal a similar trend, which verifies the proposed method's stability.
+After the analysis mentioned above, we observe that when $h=10$ and $p=0.1$, the proposed method almost converges to the nearly optimal link prediction performance.
 It roughly suggests the default set of adjustable parameters can correspond to $h=10$ and $p=0.1$ for obtaining better link prediction performance.